Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Results Discussion

 \subsection{Off-resonant excitation}

-In Figure~\ref{fig:wp_off_512}, we show the time evolution of the probability density of the total polaritonic wave function ({\it{i.e.}}, $|\Psi(t)|^2$, Equation~\ref{eq:totalwavefunction}) after off-resonant excitation into the S$_1$ electronic state of the molecule at $z=$5~$\upmu$m in both a perfect lossless cavity with an infinite Q-factor ($\gamma_\text{cav}=$ 0~ps$^{-1}$, top panels) and a lossy cavity with a low Q-factor ($\gamma_\text{cav}=$ 66.7~ps$^{-1}$, bottom panels) containing 1024~Rhodamine molecules.
-Plots of the wavepacket propagation in the systems with 256 and 512~molecules are provided as SI, as well as animations of the wavepackets for all system sizes.
+Next, we investigate polariton propagation after an off-resonant excitation into the S$_1$ electronic state of a single Rhodamine molecule, located at $z =$ 5 $\mu$m.
+In Figure~\ref{fig:wp_off_1024} we show the time evolution of the probability density of the total polaritonic wave function, $\vert\Psi(t)\vert^2$, after such excitation in both a perfect lossless cavity with an infinite Q-factor ($\gamma_\text{cav}=$ 0~ps$^{-1}$, top panels) and a lossy cavity with a low Q-factor ($\gamma_\text{cav}=$ 66.7~ps$^{-1}$, bottom panels) containing 1024~Rhodamine molecules.
+Plots of the wavepacket propagation in systems with 256 and 512~molecules are provided as SI (Figures S8-S9), as well as animations of the wavepackets for all system sizes.